ztizzlegaming/agricultural-time-series/README.md

     path = '~/Desktop/agricultural-time-series/code/'

-You should then be able to run the file using R-Studio or the command line.
+You should then be able to run the file using RStudio or the command line.